What Is the Easiest Way to Weld Aluminum? With Helpful Tips

 The worse problem with aluminum welding is that it’s sensitive to hot cracking.
 Hot cracking happens when the weld metal starts to solidify.

 Molten aluminum is very weak, the strong shrinkage forces can crack the bead in the center from start to end.
-Choosing the proper filler metal is the main factor in avoiding this problem.
+Choosing the proper filler metal is the main factor to avoid it.

-Aluminum has high thermal conductivity, meaning aluminum pulls the heat from the joint four times faster than steel.
+Aluminum has high thermal conductivity.
+It pulls the heat from the joint four times faster than steel.
 This makes it difficult to create the puddle when you start welding.
 When you are about to finish, the metal is so hot, it’s like you weld with higher amperage.

 This is why you want to start with high amperage to melt the joint, but high travel speed to prevent overheating the base metal.
 Preheating also helps.

 When aluminum contacts the air’s oxygen, a tough oxide layer forms on the surface.
-This layer protects aluminum but makes welding much harder.
+This layer protects the metal but makes welding much harder.

 The oxidized layer also acts as an electrical insulator, making striking the arc harder.
 As a result, you must remove this layer to make welding easier.